AlexeyMilovanov/BooleanIsoperimetry/docs/STATEMENT.md

-This document isolates the **statement** of the main theorem and every definition it transitively depends on, so that a reviewer can decide whether the Lean formalization says what it should — **without reading any proof**.
+This document isolates the **statement** of the main theorem and every definition it transitively depends on, so that a reviewer can decide whether the Lean formalization says what it should.

 ## Why this is enough